openlibhums/memory-alpha/content/pages/support/repository/index.md

 ### [Repository settings](repositories-settings.md)

 A guide to the five-step repository setup wizard, used for both configuring a new repository and editing the settings of an existing one.
-Also covers additional configuration options, including licenses, subjects, submission fields, and review recommendations.
+Also covers additional configuration options, including licences, subjects, submission fields, and review recommendations.

 ### [Moderator guide](repositories-moderator.md)